 Directory Semantics Are The Addressing Layer

-| Capability | Why scalar filtering is not enough |
+| Directory feature | Why prefix matching is not enough |

 |---|---|

-| Depth-aware retrieval | A directory query must mean current node, one level, or the entire subtree without rewriting every path predicate. |
+| Depth-aware retrieval | A query must mean current node, direct children, or entire subtree without rewriting string predicates. |

 Directory depth selector